A progressive pharmacy in a community hospital setting

 A progressive matrix of pharmacy services have been integrated into a multidisciplinary approach to patient care at CHI Franciscan Health.
 A few of these service lines include:

-- Emergency Department Medicine: The complete spectrum of clinical pharmacy is provided for patients treated in the emergency room.
+- Emergency Services Medicine: The complete spectrum of clinical pharmacy is provided for patients treated in the Emergency Services department.
 Pharmacists’ clinical skills are used to offer a wide variety of therapy interventions and team education on issues.
-Emergency room pharmacists play an active role in emergency code participation, medication administration, drug toxicity consultations, stroke care and trauma team.
+Emergency Services department pharmacists play an active role in emergency code participation, medication administration, drug toxicity consultations, stroke care and trauma team.

 - Internal Medicine Program: Pharmaceutical care is provided to patients in a wide number of service lines.
 Pharmacists are involved in general medical surgical, ambulatory, and special care unit experiences.
 Direct patient care and education are daily practice responsibilities of the pharmacists.
 Other responsibilities include electrolyte and nutrition consultations, antibiotic therapy interventions, anticoagulation dosing, pain management, and much more.